Admissions and COVID-19

 Sometimes people change their minds about what they want to study.
 Any course change request will be considered on a case by case basis depending on the availability of places.
 Applicants should contact firstname.lastname@example.org or email@example.com.

 Following advice from the Scottish Government, the University is developing a blended learning model.
-This will combine socially distanced, face-to-face teaching and online interactive learning.
-Find out more about how you'll be taught in 2020.
+This will combine online interactive learning with some socially distanced, face-to-face teaching where we can.
+Find out more about how you'll be taught.

 If you can't enrol because of Coronavirus (COVID-19) disruption, you will be entitled to a full deposit refund in the following circumstances: